ryannewman2828/Documented-Learning/Computer Science Concepts/Git.md

 Finally to transfer your changes to a remote repository you can use the <code>git push</code> command.

 ## Pull Requests
+A pull request requires the merging of two distinct branches into one which deviates from the centralized work flow.
+The process for a pull request goes as follows.
+First a developer creates a feature in a dedicated branch and pushes it to a repository.
+The developer then creates a pull request which the rest of the developers on the project can review.
+The pull request cab ve approved and then the feature code will be merged into the official branch, usually under certain branching strategies, the developer branch.
+You can also perform pull requests between different repositories.

 ## Branching